The Link (newspaper): History

-After massive protests greeted a visit by Israeli Prime Minister Benjamin Netanyahu, The Link’s production came to a halt in September 2002 as the RCMP evacuated the Hall building and the talk was cancelled.
+After massive protests greeted a visit by Israeli Prime Minister Benjamin Netanyahu, The Link's production came to a halt in September 2002 as the RCMP evacuated the Hall building and the talk was cancelled.
 As a result, The Link published its coverage of the events a day late.

 In 2011, The Link was the first Canadian university newspaper to become a daily online publication, with a print and online team.
 Since then The Link has experimented with new digital formats including special issue micro-sites for the 2012 Quebec provincial election, for a special issue on science and technology, for the 2013 Space issue, and for the 2015 International issue.

 In 2012, following the death of its first Editor-In-Chief, Doug Leslie, The Link created a bursary in his name to help young student journalists in financial need.
-The bursary consists of two $500 or one $1,000 grant for deserving staff members of The Link.In the same year, The Link left the Canadian University Press, but later rejoined in 2017 when CUP lowered its membership fees.
+The bursary consists of two $500 or one $1,000 grant for deserving staff members of The Link.
+In the same year, The Link left the Canadian University Press, but later rejoined in 2017 when CUP lowered its membership fees.

-The Link is regularly criticized due to their biased and Anti-Semitic articles and op-eds.
+In 2015, MTL Blog writer Irina Tee was criticized for allegedly supporting misogyny in her articles and an open-letter demanding the suspension from her writing position at MTL Blog was published on The Link.

+In 2025, The Link and fellow Concordia student newspaper, The Concordian, accused the Concordia Student Union (CSU) of abuse of power after they rejected the two newspapers' fee levy increase applications.
+In an opinion piece co-authored by the two newspapers, speculation of mistreatment "derived from political motive" was tabled as a possible cause.